1

 opposition to Heraclitus and Anaximander’s perpetual change where nothing

-ever stays still and all things are processes —‘all things are in
+ever stays still and all things are processes.
+"All things are in

-flux’ they claimed.
+flux," the dynamic side claimed.
 The ancient steady-staters came out on top, the

 dynamic-movers had to bide their time.